 The Department of Environment and Sustainability issues fees for permits such as asbestos abatement, solid waste facilities, and hazardous chemical storage.
-The year-end revenues for the department's fees in FY2021 are projected to be \$4.7 million, with the FY2022 revenues projected to increase slightly to \$4.8 million.
+The year-end revenues for the department's fees in FY2021 are projected to be \$5.1 million, which is slightly above the FY2021 appropriated budget.
+The Department of Environment and Sustainability is projecting to again collect \$4.8 million in fees for FY2022.